 - a.
 Employers provide free and safe transportation services for all workers (if their assembly points are located more than one kilometre from the premise of industrial areas), to transport them between workplaces and meeting points closest to their places of residence. - b.
-Workers are entitled to use these transportation services after completion of regular working time (8 hours).

-c.
-Employers are required to provide free transportation services for all workers performing overtime duties after regular working time.
+Workers are entitled to use these transportation services after completion of regular working time (8 hours). - c.
+Employers are required to provide free transportation services for all workers performing overtime duties after regular working time. - d.
+Granting Jordanian workers, a transportation allowance if the employer is unable to provide a safe transportation.
+The transportation allowance shall not be less than 25 dinars per month, depending on the geographical areas and distance travelled.

-Article (14) Worker dormitories
+Article (14) Worker Dormitories